Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Scaling the Quasi-Probabilistic Inverse For a Higher Number of Qubits

 fails to mitigate errors:

 However --- and this is the essence of the solution --- it is possible to adapt the quasi-probabilistic inversion to address the qubits $A$ and $B$ individually before mitigating them in tandem.
-Let's consider the error distributions marginalized over individual qubits:
+Let us consider the error distributions marginalized over individual qubits:

 Notice that the error probabilities marginalized on the two subsystems are below $1/3$ as long as $\epsilon$ remains below $1/12$.
-From there, consider the local quasi-probabilistic inversions obtained by using \cref{eq:qp_dist} with the marginalized distributions $p_A(\epsilon)$ and $p_B(\epsilon)$:
+From there, consider the first-order local quasi-probabilistic inversions obtained by using \eq\ref{eq:qp_dist} with the marginalized distributions $p_A(\epsilon)$ and $p_B(\epsilon)$:

 Let us apply those local inversions to the total distribution $p_{AB}(\epsilon)$.
 Unsurprisingly, in the case where $\epsilon = 0$, the error distribution is locally independent [i.e., $p_{AB}(0) = p_A(0) p_B(0)$], and we obtain a perfect error mitigation: